Malidos/NodePainter/README.md

 ## How does it work?

 + Add a `NodePainterContainer` as a child of a Terrain3D node.
 The container handles all heightmap generation, while taking its child shapes into account in the order of the scene tree.
+The Node now replaces Terrain3Ds own way to edit the terrain.

 + Add a `NodePainterShape` as a child of the Container and add a desired shape in the inspector.